 UW Medicine has developed a comprehensive, multidisciplinary team of neurological surgeons, neurologists, neuro-radiologists, neuro-oncologists and neuro-pathologists to diagnose and treat complex conditions of the brain.
 This team is complemented by a highly-trained team of nurses, therapists, social workers and case managers with neuroscience expertise.
 The center is nationally and internationally recognized for expertise in cerebral vascular, stroke, trauma, pituitary and brain tumors.
 In collaboration with orthopedic surgeons, the center also provides care for patients with complex, high-risk spinal problems, such as deformities, injuries and degenerative diseases.
-The Neurosciences Institute includes the Regional Epilepsy Center, Gamma Knife Center, Comprehensive Pituitary Center and Designated Level I Stroke Center, which is also accredited by the Joint Commission.
+The Neurosciences Institute includes the Regional Epilepsy Center, Gamma Knife Center, Comprehensive Pituitary Center and Designated Level I Stroke Center.

 Comprehensive acute rehabilitation and reconstruction: